Doesntmeananything/do-you-know-pixel-art/README.md

 React: create an architecture of components and store states about current app progress.
 Gatsby: ensure image and SEO optimisations.
-Material-ui: use a mature and customisable ui-kit for a consistent look.
+Material-UI: use a mature and customisable ui-kit for a consistent look.